-- 1. The ability to develop a concise, effective, innovative process to develop an elementary curriculum project which can be implemented and easily shared with others, and - 2.
-The ability to evaluate elementary curriculum based on the usability and flexibility it displays with the ever-changing demands and influencing forces in society.
+- 1. demonstrate he ability to develop a concise, effective, innovative process to develop an elementary curriculum project which can be implemented and easily shared with others, and - 2. demonstrate the ability to evaluate elementary curriculum based on the usability and flexibility it displays with the ever-changing demands and influencing forces in society.